San Gabriel Valley: Cities and communities

 Whittier, like Montebello, is considered a part of the Gateway Cities region.
 An unincorporated portion of Whittier, Rose Hills, sits below the Puente Hills.
-Although most of the city sits around the San Gabriel Mountains, Whittier is not a San Gabriel Valley city.
-This is different from Montebello, which is a member of the Gateway Cities Council of Governments, despite geographically being part of the San Gabriel Valley.
+While Montebello is considered to be part of the Gateway Cities region, the northern portion of Montebello is part of the San Gabriel Valley.

-Claremont, Diamond Bar, La Verne, Pomona, San Dimas and Walnut are adjacent to the San Gabriel Valley, and though they are properly considered part of the Pomona Valley, they are also commonly considered part of the San Gabriel Valley.
+Claremont, La Verne, and Pomona are adjacent to the San Gabriel Valley, and though they are properly considered part of the Pomona Valley, they are also commonly considered part of the San Gabriel Valley.
 The 57 Freeway (Orange Freeway) is generally considered the dividing line between the Pomona and San Gabriel valleys.
-However, for statistical and economic development purposes, the County of Los Angeles generally includes these six cities as part of the San Gabriel Valley.
+However, for statistical and economic development purposes, the County of Los Angeles generally includes these three cities as part of the San Gabriel Valley.
 The community of El Sereno, in the city of Los Angeles, is situated at the westernmost edge of the Valley.
 Unofficial estimates place the combined population of the San Gabriel Valley at around 2 million—roughly a fifth of the population of Los Angeles County.